jbakse/compform_notes/content/week_1_tile/index.md

 The image below shows which tiles you need to make, and how many to make of each.
 ![edge_counts](./tile_workshop/edge_counts.png)

 After playing with your set, start experimenting however you wish.
-Before the end of the class take a picture of your work and post it the class blog.
+Before the end of the class take a picture of your work and post it the class sketch blog.